-Each non-employee director receives an annual cash retainer of \$70,000 and an annual stock retainer of \$140,000 for their services as a director, which includes all meeting attendance.
-In addition, our non-employee Lead Director receives an additional annual retainer of \$25,000 and our committee chairs receive additional annual retainers as follows: Compensation Committee Chairperson receives \$10,000, Audit Committee Chairperson receives \$15,000, and Nominating and Governance Committee Chairperson receives \$10,000.
+Each non-employee director who remained in service after the May 2019 annual meeting receives an annual cash retainer of \$100,000 and an annual stock retainer of \$150,000 for their services as a director, which includes all meeting attendance.
+In addition, our non-employee Lead Director receives an additional annual retainer of \$30,000 and our committee chairs receive additional annual retainers as follows: Compensation Committee Chairperson receives \$17,500, Audit Committee Chairperson receives \$20,000, and Nominating and Governance Committee Chairperson receives \$15,000.
 All directors are reimbursed for their out of pocket expenses incurred in connection with attendance at meetings and other activities related to the board or its committees.